kuzzleio/documentation-old/plugin-reference/source/includes/_creating-plugins.md

 ### The create function

-You have to implement an `create` function (its name depends on the configuration provided in the `strategies` attribute), which will be used by Kuzzle to create the credentials of your strategy.
+You have to implement an `create` function (its name depends on the configuration provided in the `strategies` attribute), used by Kuzzle to add credentials to a user using this strategy.

 Here is the generic signature of the `create` function you have to implement: